rust-lang/rfcs/text/0000-cargo-sbom.md

 Or use the environment variable `CARGO_BUILD_SBOM=true`.

-If enabled, an SBOM file will be placed next to each compiled artifact for `bin`, `staticlib` `cdylib` crate types in the `target` directory with the name `<crate_name>.cargo-sbom.json`.
+If enabled, an SBOM file will be placed next to each compiled artifact for `bin`, `staticlib`, `cdylib` crate types in the `target` directory with the name `<artifact>.cargo-sbom.json`.
 The SBOM will contain information about dependencies used to build the compiled artifact.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation